 19-year-old arrested in connection with the deaths of 2 students in The Woodlands, authorities say

-Abdulbaaith Adewale is accused of dealing drugs laced with fentanyl to Gregory Blodgett and Irene Sutherland, authorities said.
+Abdulbaaith Adewale is accused of dealing drugs laced with fentanyl to Grant Blodgett and Irene Sunderland, authorities said.

 STUDENT DIES

-Note: Editor's Note: A previous version of this story listed one student's name as Gregory Blodgett, based on information received from the Montgomery County Sheriff's Office.
-The sheriff's office has since clarified that his name is Grant.
-In addition, an earlier edition misidentified one of the victims as Irene Sutherland.
-This is corrected.